Fanuel369/Simple-Calculator/README.md

-# Simple-Calculator
-Calculator designed using HTML, CSS and Javascript
+This is a simple calculator designed using HTML, CSS, and JavaScript